romanovar/evaluation_MIL/reproducibility_project.md

 Project is divided into 2 modules - `cnn` and `stability`.

 #### CNN
-`cnn` modules contains all scripts, which are in some way related to the neural architecture.
+`cnn` modules contains all scripts, which are in some way related to the neural architecture - this includes training, evaluating performance of a model, preprocessing Scripts module contains the following scripts:
 * `train_model.py` allows explorative training of models.

 * `run_cross_validation.py` performs cross validation on a specific architecture.
 In xray, every split is yields different train/validation/testing set.
 In Mura, the testing set is fixed, it is equal to the validation set from the author split.

 * `train_models_on_subset.py` trains models on training subset, which are later tested for stability.
-Initially, the script takes a split of training, validation and testing set, and then drops part of the training set.
+Initially, the script takes a specific cross validation split of training, validation and testing set, and then drops a portion of the samples from the training set.

+* `evaluate_performance.py` evaluates the performance of a trained model.
+It is always calculated AUC for the set.
+If segmentation labels are available - it is calculated the dice coefficient and accuracy from IOU (with threshold of 0.1).
+*
 `train_mode` parameter in the settings is applied in these 3 script, the user specify if training should occur or prediction on already trained model.
 The model name should be specified in the script.

  **Generating supportive files**